ADVERTISEMENT

 How Is Angioedema Diagnosed?

 Angioedema is usually diagnosed with a complete examination at adequate lighting and a good history of swelling.
+Identifying the specific cause of angioedema is crucial for effective management and prevention of recurring episodes of a swollen face on one side.
 Sometimes it may require an allergy test or a blood test for confirmation.

-• Skin Prick Test – where the skin is pricked with a small amount of the doubted allergen to check for the skin reaction.
+• Skin Prick Test: In this test, the skin is pricked with a small amount of the doubted allergen to check for the skin reaction.

-• Blood Test - is done when a genetic inheritance is suspected.
+• Blood Test: A blood test is done when a genetic inheritance is suspected.
 C1 esterase inhibitor level is tested for immune system response.
 Low C1 esterase inhibitor level shows decreased immune system response.

 How Can Angioedema Be Treated?